mohit-pareek09/Care_eco_assignment/README.md

 # Fullstack React App with Express and PostgreSQL

-This project is a fullstack application with React frontend, Express backend, and PostgreSQL database.
+This project is fullstack application with React frontend, Express backend, and PostgreSQL database.

 ## Project Structure